SixSq/sixsq.github.io/blog/marketplace/_posts/2021-09-01-forensic-analysis-at-the-edge-with-blackbox-app.md

 ### How it works

 [Nuvla.io](https://nuvla.io/), SixSq's edge-to-cloud platform and marketplace, is built to make your life easy when managing devices and applications at the edge.
-With the NuvlaBox Engine software you can turn your ARM or x86 computer into a smart edge device, then install and manage your apps with ease.
+With the NuvlaEdge software you can turn your ARM or x86 computer into a smart edge device, then install and manage your apps with ease.
 Now with the added protection of the BlackBox app, you can be sure not to miss anything.

 The BlackBox app records all the data processed by the edge device.
 The local storage is on a rotation, and older data is replaced by new data.
 This will include, for example, video and audio feeds, as well as any other source of data connected to the edge device, such as sensor and machine measurements of all kinds.
 The diagram below gives an overview of the workflow.